akhileshboda/AkhileshBoda/README.md

 I am constantly building and refining my technical abilities through both coursework and personal projects.
 In my repository, you will find my previous and current works in project managmenet and UI/UX design in addtion to some of my key projects including:

+- **Website Revamp for Fitness Coaching Service <ins>(in progress)</ins>** - A revisioned delivery of a website platform for a notable bodybuilding, lifestyle and transformation coach incorporating a project management and business analysis approach.

 - **NutriTrack v1** - An early design of a nutritional companion to improve food literacy for a pre-registered user.
 - **NutrTrack v2 - Advanced** - Extends functionality upon NutriTrack v1 by refactoring into MVVM, integrating Google Gemini and integrating a Clinican view.

 ### Upcoming

-- **Website Revamp for Fitness Coaching Services** - A revisioned delivery of a website platform for a notable bodybuilding, lifestyle and transformation coach incorporating a project management and business analysis approach.
 - **WAM Calculator and Course Planner (AI Powered)** - A personalised Android study companion app that tracks university performance (WAM/GPA) and offers AI-powered unit recommendations aligned with your academic interests and career goals.
 - **Personal Portfolio Website** - A full-stack personal portfolio website built using WordPress CMS as a showcase of professional and personal skills and achievements.